What is Power over Ethernet?

 Lower Infrastructure Costs

 Businesses looking to modernize from analog/digital devices to IP already have the most critical requirement, a proven and reliable LAN infrastructure.
-This cabling can be leveraged using NVT Phybridge PoE technology to support IP endpoints.
+This cabling can be leveraged using NVT Phybridge Power over Ethernet technology to support IP endpoints.
 Organizations have been doing this for over ten years to ensure simple VoIP and security upgrades.

 Companies are saving millions of dollars in network readiness costs while avoiding the unforeseen challenges that come with an enterprise-wide network overhaul.
 These cost savings are realized through significantly reduced labor, cabling, and construction costs, which are often reallocated into devices and applications to improve return on investment.